utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 To configure a performance test in the Postman desktop app, do the following:

 1. Select **Collections** in the sidebar and select the collection or folder you want to use for performance testing.

+    > You can also use a collection or folder that's linked to an API to run a performance test.
+Learn more about [adding a collection to an API](/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements/#adding-a-collection).

 1. On the **Overview** tab, select <img alt="Runner icon" src="https://assets.postman.com/postman-docs/icon-runner-v9.jpg#icon" width="16px"> **Run**.

     <img alt="Select Run from the collection overview" src="https://assets.postman.com/postman-docs/v10/collection-runner-button.jpg" width="350px"/>